-Before giving my answer I want to clear that I do consider "hackers" to be developers, but unlike the previous question, with "hackers" I refer to developers in startups - people who build MVP's fast, getting product to customers before running out of money.
-Of course this would be valid for all types of engineering (not only web or even only software).
-Also, I must say that I am not a "hacker" and this simply is what I found interesting and useful, while working on a recent project, together, with people having the hacker mindset and skills.
+Before giving my answer I want to clarify that I do consider "hackers" to be developers, but unlike the previous question, with "hackers" I refer to developers in startups - people who build MVP's fast, getting the product to customers before running out of money.
+Of course, this would be valid for all types of engineering (not only web or even only software).
+Also, I must say that I am not a "hacker" and this simply is what I found interesting and useful while working on a recent project, together, with people having the hacker mindset and skills.

 So here it goes...

 1. If you can't "fool" yourself into thinking you will finish The New Project in a weekend, then you need to sit down and rethink carefully, if you should start it at all.
 Otherwise, you might very well have a year's worth of work ahead of you.
 There isn't a serious product you can complete in a weekend's time, but there is an iteration of a serious product you "might" be able to complete in 48h, such that will be buggy, only doing a single thing essential for your idea, but ready to test with potential customers.
 We (humans) are not as good, on estimating work, as we like to think we are.
 Actually, if you can see the possibility of getting the first iteration of a product done in 48h, it still might take 4 weeks.
 That's OK - it will not take a year, right?